-Amazon introduced the Kindle e-reader less than five years ago.
+The history of ebooks and the publishing business is longer than most people realize, but it took a long time both for development of the technology and attracting the interest of readers.
+Amazon introduced the Kindle e-reader in 2007.
 It’s one of those devices that seemed like an enormous gamble, took off like wild fire, and now feels like it has always existed.
-And of course, not everyone is happy to allow Amazon to profit so much firm its revolutionary device.
+And of course, not everyone was happy to allow Amazon to profit so much from its revolutionary device.

 Successful ebook readers

-The Kindle made it possible to download an entire book from Amazon in 30 seconds or so.
+The Kindle, a major milestone in the history of ebooks, made it possible to download an entire book from Amazon in 30 seconds or so.
 It could store hundreds of titles.
 It used some kind of electronic ink, so its display looked like a printed page, and readers could use buttons on the gadget to turn the pages.
 On the other hand, it was black and white with no pictures.
 Who would pay $399 for that?

-Needless to say, Amazon’s rivals were not content to let the Kindle take over the entire market reading ebooks.
+Needless to say, Amazon’s rivals were not content to let the Kindle take over the entire market for reading ebooks.
 Barnes & Noble responded with the Nook.
 Apple launched the iPad.
 By that time, people could not only read ebooks in color, but approach them interactively.
-More recently people are reading ebooks on their cell phones.
+Amazon eventually introduced an app that enabled reading Kindle books on computers, tablets, and cell phones.